BAMresearch/WEBSLAMD/README.md

    - Our results show training data required for data-driven design may be much less than commonly suggested.
    - Further, it is more important to establish a practical design framework than to develop more accurate models.
 The clear guidance provided in this paper allows immediate adoption into practical applications and suggests that this can be translated into significant advances in sustainable building materials development.
 [Available in Journal of Cleaner Production](https://doi.org/10.1016/j.jclepro.2023.138221).
 4. **Accelerating the search for alkali-activated cements with sequential learning.** Christoph Völker, Sabine Kruschwitz, Benjami Moreno Torres, Rafia Firdous, Ghezal Ahmad Jan Zia, and Dietmar Stephan.
 Proceedings of FIB Conference 2022, Oslo, Norway, 2022.
-This paper investigates the use of sequential learning methods for accelerating the discovery of alkali-activated cements.
+This paper investigates the use of sequential learning methods to accelerate the discovery of alkali-activated cements.
 The study demonstrates the potential of sequential learning in reducing the number of experiments required to identify optimal cements.
 [Available on ResearchGate.net](https://doi.org/10.13140/RG.2.2.33502.92480/1).
 5. **Sequential learning to accelerate discovery of alkali-activated binders.** Christoph Völker, Rafia Firdous, Dietmar Stephan, et al. Journal of Materials Science, vol. 56, no. 21, 2021, pp. 15859-15881.
 This paper presents a study on the use of sequential learning to accelerate the discovery of alkali-activated binders.
 The study demonstrates the potential of sequential learning in reducing the number of experiments required to identify optimal binders, leading to faster discovery and development of sustainable building materials.
 [Available in Journal of Materials Science](https://doi.org/10.1007/s10853-021-06324-z).